NicoJuicy/LearnML/ml/ai.md

 [4 Reasons Why You Shouldn’t Use Machine Learning](https://towardsdatascience.com/4-reasons-why-you-shouldnt-use-machine-learning-639d1d99fe11?source=rss----7f60cf5620c9---4&gi=204e8d695029)

-Technically, AI/ML is a graduate level topic which has several undergraduate prerequisites in math and CS which is probably why 80% or more of AI projects fail.
+Technically, AI/ML is a graduate level topic which has several undergraduate prerequisites in math and CS which is probably why 80% or more of AI projects fail [4][5].

 ## Disinformation in AI Research

 Disinformation can also be found in scientific research publications, not just social media and online.
 Occurrences in research are more apparent when research or study data are irreproducible.
 In fact, a Harvard researcher resigned after a fraud discovery occurred.

-> One study found that 33.7% of scientists surveyed admitted to questionable research practices at least once in their career - IEEE Computer, 12/2021
+> One study found that 33.7% of scientists surveyed admitted to questionable research practices at least once in their career [6].

 Source data validation is necessary for research — especially funded research.
 The cost of source data validation is estimated to be between 20% and 30% of an overall clinical trial budget.